-As stated by IFFIm, its liquidity policy aims to ensure an adequate level of liquid assets in order to meet its operational requirements, provide predictability of programme funding, and support its credit rating.
+As stated by IFFIm, its liquidity policy aims to ensure an adequate level of liquid assets to meet its operational requirements, provide predictability of program funding, and support its credit rating.
 To this end, the policy sets a prudential minimum level of liquidity equivalent to IFFIm's cumulative contracted debt-service payments for the next 12 months, in line with the liquidity policies of other highly rated supranationals.

 The Treasury Manager recalculates and resets the prudential minimum once every quarter.
 We consider this policy to be very strong since it ensures the ability to service debt for one year in the unlikely event that IFFIm loses market access and is unable to rollover existing debt.
 Relative to other supranationals rated Aa1, IFFIm's debt service coverage compares well (see Exhibit 3), with the adjusted ratio scoring a 'High' assessment.

-EXHIBIT 3 Debt Service Coverage Compares Well with Other Aa1-rated Peers (Short-term and currently maturing debt over liquid assets, %) ■2012 ■2013 ■2014 120 100 80 60 40 20 CDB ESM IFFIm CEB Eurofima Source: Moody's
+Debt Service Coverage Is Comparable to Aa1-rated Peers (short-term and currently maturing long-term debt, % of liquid assets, 3-year average)

+Based on 2012-2014 financials Source: Banks' financial statements, Moody's Investors Service

 IFFIm has consistently held more liquid assets than the prudential minimum set by the policy.
-At the end of 2014, the prudential minimum was \$514.5 million while holdings were \$1,015 million, or about 2.0x the prudential minimum.
-For the five-year period 2010-14, the actual liquid asset holdings were on average 1.5x greater than the prudential minimum.
+At the end of 2015, the prudential minimum was \$823.9 million while holdings were \$986.0 million, or about 1.2x the prudential minimum.
+For the five-year period 2011-15, the actual liquid asset holdings were on average 1.4x greater than the prudential minimum.
 IFFIm's liquidity policy and the over-compliance demonstrated thus far, are particularly important given that the entity's debt maturity profile tends to be concentrated in the medium term (see Exhibit 4).